Install with Istioctl

 Generate a manifest before installation

 You can generate the manifest before installing Istio using the manifest generate sub-command.
-For example, use the following command to generate a manifest for the default profile:
+For example, use the following command to generate a manifest for the default profile that can be installed with kubectl:

 $ istioctl manifest generate > $HOME/generated-manifest.yaml